 - 1½ cup fresh Thai basil or holy basil leaves (45g)

 - 2 tbsp vegetable oil

-- 1 red fresno chili (red chili), seeded and chopped
+- 1 red chili (red chili), seeded and chopped

-- 1 jalapeno chili (green chili)**, seeded and chopped
+- 1 jalapeno pepper (green chili)**, seeded and chopped

 - Combine chicken, fish sauce, soy sauce, and sugar in a bowl.
 Set aside.